 The hysteria was inevitable.
 Reports of a young teenager euthanised as a result of rape and depression.
 Noa's death was a tragedy.
 The reporting of it, a travesty.
-Amanda Cassidy on the euthanasia that wasn't.
+As we review the stories of the year, Amanda Cassidy reports on the euthanasia that wasn't

 "I've lost the will to fight," offered 17-year-old Noa as a way of explanation in a devastatingly sad Instagram post.
 The now-deleted words portray a girl beaten down by her long battle with anorexia, severe depression and post-traumatic stress disorder.
 She died last Sunday at home with her family.

 The Dutch teenager first came to the public's attention after writing a book about her struggles called Winning or Learning in which she told her tragic story which resulted in numerous suicide attempts.

 By the age of 11, Noa had been sexually assaulted twice when she attended children's parties.
 At 14, two men raped her in a field in the city of Arnhem.
 She was too frightened to tell her parents.
 During an interview with the local paper, De Gelderlander, she said that she felt "too afraid and ashamed."
 She struggled to recover from the horrific ordeal.
 In her autographical book, she said she didn't tell anyone for years and that the experience had changed her irrevocably.

 Related: This description of depression by Jim Carey will stop you in your tracks

 “Out of fear and shame, I relive the fear, that pain every day.
 Always scared, always on my guard.
 And to this day my body still feels dirty.
 My house has been broken into, my body, that can never be undone.”